Understanding the Cross-Sectional Area of a Cylinder: A full breakdown

 Advanced Considerations: Hollow Cylinders and Irregular Cylinders

 So far, we've focused on solid cylinders.
-However, many real-world applications involve hollow cylinders, like pipes or tubes.
-Calculating the cross-sectional area for a hollow cylinder requires a slightly different approach.
+That said, many real-world applications involve hollow cylinders, like pipes or tubes.
+In practice, calculating the cross-sectional area for a hollow cylinder requires a slightly different approach.
 You need to calculate the area of the outer circle and subtract the area of the inner circle.

 Cross-sectional area of a hollow cylinder = π(R² - r²)